CramMK/chip8-rs/README.md

 + Expand on this README
 + Add some documentation
-+ Add delay for beeper
++ Add sound for beeper
-+ Fix input
++ Fix tests for input

 ## System Dependencies